arwagh/Create-Arabic-vCard/README.md

 ## Prerequisites

-In order to run this code, it is needed to have Python3 and Jupyter Note book.
-Otherwise, it could be run via uplading it on any service that provides compilers for .ipynb, sich as Google Colab or Kaggle notebook.
+In order to run this code, it is needed to have Python3 and Jupyter Notebook.
+Otherwise, it could be run via uplading it on any service that provides compilers for .ipynb, such as Google Colab or Kaggle Notebook.

 # Running the tests